 As a landlord, placing tenants can often seem like a high-stakes gamble.
 The longer you wait to make a decision, the more money you lose on empty units.
 But rushing to a decision and choosing the wrong tenant (i.e. someone who doesn’t treat your home respectfully or vanishes midway through the lease) can end up costing you even more money.
 Many owners may go with their ‘gut feel’ about potential tenants, but a ‘gut feel’ isn’t always the safest bet.

 A much smarter approach is to outsource tenant screening professionals.
-Management services place thousands of residents every year and can call on their experience as well as their database to make data-driven decisions about the right tenant for your property.
-Our assessments go well beyond the standard lease application.
+Management services like Great Jones place thousands of residents every year and can call on their experience as well as their database to make data-driven decisions about the right tenant for your property.
+With property management services in Columbus, GA to Tampa, FL, our assessments go well beyond the standard lease application.
 We run criminal background checks, look for issues with prior landlords, personally call up references, and more to ensure that you receive a highly qualified, trustworthy tenant.

 - Handling Repairs and Maintenance